+How does a thermostat work?
 A thermostat is an important part of any heating system.
 The thermostat gives a heating system signals as to when to turn on or off, by continuously monitoring the temperature of a home.

-This crucial piece of engineering is exactly what’s needed to maintain a constant temperature in every room of the house.
+How does a room thermostat work?
+A crucial piece of engineering is exactly what’s needed to maintain a constant temperature in every room of the house.
 And that’s where the word ‘thermostat’ originally comes from.
 Split it apart and you’ll find ‘thermo’, meaning heat, and ‘stat’, as in ‘static’, referring to something which stays the same.

 While almost all of us will have some form of thermostat in our homes, relatively few people know how it actually works.
 Read on and we’ll divulge all the secrets of some of the most commonly used thermostats, so you’ll understand exactly how your thermostat works – and you’ll be able to spot a problem straight away.